-MPR Studio offers a variety of high-end digital photo & image restoration, repair, retouching and manipulation services.
+MPR Studio offers a variety of high-end digital photo and image restoration, repair, retouching and manipulation services.
 Do you have an old damaged family portrait, piece of art or document that is important to you and your family?
-We have vast experience repairing all kinds of images, including: family & individual portraits, historical documents, patent and architectural drawings, old sketches and illustrations, and much more.
-In addition, we have extensive knowledge in formatting artwork for all types of media, from commercial custom displays to wall art for the home or office.
+We have vast experience repairing all kinds of images, including: old family and individual portraits, historical documents, patent and architectural drawings, old sketches and illustrations, and much more.
+In addition, we have extensive knowledge in formatting artwork for all types of media, from commercial custom displays to frame-ready wall art for the home or office.
 We have restored and formatted photographs and illustrations of world-renowned archives, including: Time LIFE, The Associated Press, National Geographic, George Eastman House, and The National Archives of the United States, among others.
-Check out our portfolio below.

 Vintage photos & artwork digitally-restored and formatted by MPR Studio have sold at many well-known retailers, including: HomeGoods; QVC; PBS (e-commerce website); The History Channel (e-commerce website); Barnes & Noble; National Geographic catalog; and many galleries throughout the United States and Europe.
 Our professional digital photo & image restoration services are second-to-none and client satisfaction is guaranteed on all jobs.
 Whether for a museum in search of document restoration services, or someone looking to repair an old family portrait, we have the skills and experience to get your digital restoration, retouching and manipulation projects done with utmost care and quality each and every time.
-Check out our pricing here.
+Image Editing Pricing